 KNEBEL commented that discussion has occurred with the Law Department.
 He said there are provisions within the Statute that allow exercise of Home Rule that are limited to right of way and franchise agreements as opposed to the zoning code.

-CHAIR FOSTER commented that the Commission does have much choice.
+CHAIR FOSTER commented that the Commission doesn't have much choice on this matter.

 MOTION: To approve subject to staff recommendation.

 WARREN moved, TODD seconded the motion, and it carried (10-1).
 MILLER STEVENS - No.